automatically generated captions

 00:07:26 and new ideas

-00:07:27 and adaptability Republik not the only thing that's ever going to be able to do that so there will be other kinds of
+00:07:27 and adaptability we're probably not the only thing that's ever going to be able to do that so there will be other kinds of

-00:07:33 adaptation evolution and so if one looks in the future and ask are we necessarily the end of the line
+00:07:33 adaptation evolution and so if one looks into the future and ask are we necessarily the end of the line

-00:07:40 and the best thing will ever happened I don't think there's much evidence that that's true
+00:07:40 and the best thing that will ever happen I don't think there's much evidence that that's true

 00:07:44 but you're making the point that if you look at our technology

-00:07:47 and how develop it that the some sense it's evolution that brought us to that point and evolution
+00:07:47 and how develop it that in some sense it's evolution that brought us to that point. it's evolution

-00:07:51 but it's evolution in a funny sense because you can make an argument that one of the golden arrows of science was the
+00:07:51 but it's evolution in a funny sense because you can make an argument that one of the golden eras of science was the

 00:07:58 period between.